 Director of Communications

 Steve Ballinger is director of communications.
 He grew up in Leamington Spa in the West Midlands and went to university in Leeds.
 He worked in communications roles at the Advertising Standards Authority, Shelter, Amnesty International UK and VSO before joining British Future.
-He describes himself as an enthusiastic but unsuccessful golfer, poker player and Nottingham Forest supporter.
+Steve describes himself as an enthusiastic but unsuccessful golfer, poker player and Nottingham Forest supporter, but a decent cook.
 He lives with his partner Sara in east London.

 Office manager and Executive Assistant

 Louise Hickmott is the Office manager and Executive Assistant at British Future.
 Raised in Canterbury, she moved to London to study History at Greenwich University and has never left.
 After running a child sponsorship programme at a small international development charity for over four years, Louise is continuing her career in the not for profit sector working at British Future during one of the most important times for identity and immigration in the UK, all whilst battling to keep the office space tidy and staff diaries under control!
 A keen foodie although not much of a chef, Louise lives in Blackheath and is often found wandering around Greenwich market of a weekend or visiting friends and exploring the city restaurant by restaurant.

 Events and Engagement Manager